-The Manager has responsibility for the day-to-day management of all aspects of the nursery work including provision for children with special educational needs.
-She will keep the governing body fully informed.
-At the same time, the Manager will work closely with the nurseries SENCO.
+The Manager has responsibility for the day-to-day management of all aspects of the Nursery work including provision for children with special educational needs.
+The Manager will keep the governing body fully informed.
+The Manager will also work closely with the Nurseries SENCO.